Josephine Meckseper

 Pervasive Influence , CONTACT Photography Festival, Museum of Contemporary Art Toronto (exhibition catalogue).

 Singer, Debra, Creamier: Contemporary Art in Culture: 10 Curators, 100 Contemporary Artists, 10 Sources.
-London: Phaidon (forthcoming).
+London: Phaidon.

 2009